micro-os-plus/micro-test-plus-xpack/website/pages/developer.md

 Both syntaxes are functional, and, once the differences understood, the issue is a matter of personal preferences.

+@note
-For example, the µOS++ projects favour explicit comparator functions.
+The µOS++ projects favour explicit comparator functions.

 ### Explicit namespace